BREAKING

 Operator

-Your next question comes from the line of Jay Fleischauer Griffin securities.
+Your next question comes from the line of Jay Vleeschhouwer with Griffin Securities.
 Please go ahead.

 And then secondly, I can’t help asking about your presence at CES last month, which was quite significant.
-I think the almost the entire sea level team seemed to be there.
+I think almost the entire C-level team seemed to be there.
 There was a significant automotive flavor to your presence there, particularly around ALM and Windchill.
-The question is, do you think that you can broaden your momentum in auto beyond the tip of the sphere that ALM has been giving you, plus some wind chill so that you can in fact start seeing a broader, more impactful growth or share contribution in auto, you know, as you’ve done for example at Toyota, Ford, dw, et cetera, et cetera.
+The question is, do you think that you can broaden your momentum in auto beyond the tip of the spear that ALM has been giving you, plus in Windchill.
+So that you can, in fact, start seeing a broader, more impactful growth or share contribution in auto, as you’ve done, for example, Toyota, Ford, VW, et cetera, et cetera.

 Neil Barua — President and Chief Executive Officer

-And your first question, Jay, around are you seeing this dynamic of cross product larger scale deals and you know, these large scale deals, they take a lot of effort.
-Timing, you know, is always an art and we have one of the best artists in the world and Rob kind of with his team landing though, so, but, but a big part of what has been the up level messaging that we’ve been talking about, the going to partners, getting to the gsi, revealing what you know, Jay, I think is like the greatness of ptc, the importance of PTC to be at the same system of record as the big players, you know, worldwide in software.
+And your first question, Jay, around, are you seeing this dynamic of cross-product larger-scale deals.
+And these large-scale deals, they take a lot of effort, timing is always an art, and we have one of the best artists in the world and Rob kind of with his team landing those.
+But a big part of what has been the up-level messaging that we’ve been talking about, that going to partners, getting to the GSIs, revealing what you know, Jay, I think, is like the greatness of PTC, the importance of PTC, to be at the same system of record as the big players worldwide in software, that’s beginning to happen.
+And the more we get there, the more we’re starting to construct these larger deals.

-That’s beginning to happen and the more we get there, the more we’re starting to construct these larger deals when they come in and is going to be on Rob.
-But we’re enthused about the fact that they’re starting to actually build into the pipeline and you know, we’re looking at very optimistic ways in which how we could close that over the next number of years.
+When they come in, is going to be on Rob.
+But we’re enthused about the fact that they’re starting to actually build into the pipeline, and we’re looking at very optimistic ways in which how we could close that over the next number of years.

 Thank you very much.